-Ideally, a vaccine induces long-term immunity; unfortunately, this goal may not be realistic for SARS-CoV-2.
-Infections with common cold coronaviruses generate only a short-lived immunity.
+Ideally, a vaccine induces long-term immunity.
+In the context of the SARS-CoV-2 pandemic, we will remember that infections with common cold coronaviruses generate only a short-lived immunity.
 Experiments from the 1980s have shown that just one year after inoculation with coronavirus 229E, the majority of the test subjects could be infected again.
 They did have milder symptoms than non-inoculated subjects, so a certain protection was seen despite renewed infection (Callow 1990).

-Experiences from the 2002-2004 SARS-CoV outbreak, too, suggest that SARS-CoV-2 immune responses will be short-lived.
+Experience from the 2002-2004 SARS-CoV(-1) outbreak, too, suggest that SARS-CoV-2 immune responses will be short-lived.
 Six years after having suffered SARS disease, antibodies to SARS-CoV were no longer detectable in 21/23 patients (Tang F 2011).
-In contrast, SARS-CoV-specific T cells were still detectable, which suggests the possibility that T cell memory against corona viruses may be more long-lasting than serological memory (Tang F 2011).
+In contrast, SARS-CoV-specific T cells were still detectable, which suggests the possibility that T cell memory against coronaviruses may be more long-lasting than serological memory (Tang F 2011).
 Similar findings have been described for the immune response after MERS disease (Zhao J 2017); however, there is currently no reliable knowledge about the longevity of T cell memory against SARS-CoV 2.
 There have been reports of renewed SARS-CoV-2 infections after surviving the first infection (To KK 2020).

 After almost one year of research, the picture of immunological memory against SARS-CoV-2 is becoming clearer.
 The kinetics of the neutralizing antibody response to SARS-CoV-2 is typical of an acute viral infection where a peak response is detected 3–4 weeks post-infection, which then wanes (Seow 2020).
 More than 90% of of infected individuals with mild-to-moderate COVID-19 experience might develop robust IgG antibody responses against the viral spike protein and titers will be relatively stable for months Anti-spike binding titers correlate with neutralization of authentic SARS-CoV-2 (Gudbjartsson 2020, Wajnberg 2020, Alter 2020).
 Patients with a worse clinical classification may have higher neutralizing antibody titer (Wang X 2020).